mark-watson/Java-AI-Book/manuscript/kgn.md

 ## We handle Person and Company Entity Types

-To keep this example simple we only handle two entity types.
-However, the entity detection library that we use from an earlier chapter also supports, in addition to people and companies:
+To keep this example simple we only handle four entity types:

+- People
+- Companies
 - Cities
 - Countries

+ The entity detection library that we use from an earlier chapter also supports the following entity types that we don't use here:

 - Broadcast Networks
 - Music Groups
 - Political Parties
 - Trade Unions
 - Universities

+In addition to finding detailed information for people, companies, cities, and countries we will also search for relationships between person entities and company entities.

 As we look at the KGN implementation I will point out where and how you can easily add support for more entity types and in the wrap-up I will suggest further projects that you might want to try implementing with this example.